-The emergency response will be directed by members of the Emergency Control Group (E.C.G.) performing the functions of I.M.S.
-The E.C.G. is responsible for coordinating the provision of management and resources necessary to minimize the effects of an emergency on the community.
+The emergency response will be directed by members of the Emergency Control Group (E.C.G.), municipal support Divisions and community agencies performing the functions of I.M.S..
+The E.C.G. are responsible for coordinating the provision of management and resources necessary to minimize the effects of an emergency on the community.